Create and manage DuckDB sessions for interactive SQL-based data analysis in EMR Serverless Spark.

 Name

-The name of the new DuckDB session.
-The name must be 1 to 64 characters long and can contain Chinese characters, letters, digits, underscores (_), and hyphens (-).
-The session name must be unique within the same workspace.
+The session name.
+Must be 1 to 64 characters, consisting of Chinese characters, letters, digits, underscores (_), or hyphens (-).
+Must be unique within the workspace.

 Deployment Queue